 Scottish armies were defeated by the forces of Oliver Cromwell three times between 1648 and 1651, and on each occasion several hundred prisoners were sent to America.
 Nearly 200 persons, some of them guilty of participation in a rebellion led by the Earl of Argyll were deported from Scottish jails to East Jersey.

 The Lowlands of Scotland (the east and south parts) originally were inhabited by people partly of Teutonic origins; while the Highlands (center and west parts) were the home of a Celtic population that had come from Ireland in the 6th Century.
-So even though you may have Scottish roots, they may be quite diverse, and in American pedigrees it is possible to find several ancestors of Scottish origins some from the Lowlands and some from the Highlands.
+So even though you may have Scottish roots, they may be quite diverse, and in American pedigrees it is possible to find several ancestors of Scottish origins—some from the Lowlands and some

 By the 1760s emigration from the Highland of Scotland increased and the reason often given was the raising of rents in their homeland.
 It is estimated that about 25,000 came between 1763 and 1775.
 A few went to Nova Scotia and Prince Edward Island, but the great majority settled in the 13 colonies.
 At the time of the American Revolution most Scottish colonists, especially the Highlanders, were loyalists.
 Afterward many of them left the United States, to settle in Canada or return to Scotland.